 Bok Tower is called “the singing tower” because of the 60-bell carillon in the tower that still performs daily.

 Although this is the second such panorama published, it is not the second Gigapan taken.
 We captured this image over a year earlier than Eclipse Over Long Pine Key, which was our first, and still the most complicated image we’ve processed so far.
-And we still have a number of other Gigapans, just like we have a number of smaller images from our travels waiting their turn to be edited.
+And we still have several other Gigapans, just like we have many smaller photos from our travels waiting their turn to be edited.